hypo69/hypotez/docs/gemini/en/how_to/src/suppliers/suppliers_list/aliexpress/api/models/hotproducts.py.md

 Execution Steps
 -------------------------
-1. The code imports the `Product` class from the `src.suppliers.aliexpress.api.models` module.
+1. The code imports the `Product` class from the `src.suppliers.aliexpress_com.api.models` module.
 2. The `HotProductsResponse` class is defined.
 3. The class has four attributes:
     - `current_page_no`: An integer representing the current page number in the response.